What is Activator Method, and how does it work?

 What is an activator adjusting instrument?

-An activator adjusting instrument is a small, handheld device used by our chiropractor to deliver a specific, low-force “gentle” impulse to the spine or other joints in the body.
+An activator adjusting instrument is a small, handheld device used by our chiropractor to deliver a specific, low-force, “gentle” impulse to the spine or other joints in the body.
 This instrument uses a spring-loaded mechanism to deliver the impulse, which is triggered by a button or lever on the device.

 Dr. Unverferth may also use it as an alternative to traditional manual adjustments, particularly for patients who may be sensitive to more forceful techniques.
+Read more about the Activator Method and schedule your appointment today.